-- 31-day money-back guarantee – not applicable for the 3-day trial.
+- 31-day money-back guarantee.
+Not applicable for the 7-day trial.

-- Wide protocol selection – tunneling protocols are the key infrastructure which makes VPNs work, and there is a number to choose from.
+- Wide protocol selection.
+Tunneling protocols are the key components that make VPNs work, and there is a number to choose from.
 Which one you opt for will alter the security and speed of your connection, and good VPNs provide scope to customize the protocols you use.
-That’s definitely the case with PureVPN, which caters for OpenVPN, PPTP, L2TP, SSTP, and IKEv2.
+That’s definitely the case with PureVPN, which caters for OpenVPN, PPTP, L2TP/IPSec, SSTP, and IKEv2.

 What about the negatives?
 Are there any problems with using PureVPN?

 Those are some pretty impressive features, but are there any drawbacks?